 Here's a secret about BYU Basketball most people don't know.

-The 1979-80 team, had just returned all of their starters from the previous year's WAC Championship team.
-Scott Runia, Danny Ainge, Devin Durrant, Fred Roberts, and Alan Taylor.
-It didn't hurt that they added freshman Greg Kite either.
+The 1979-80 team returned all of its starters from the previous year's WAC Championship team: Scott Runia, Danny Ainge, Devin Durrant, Fred Roberts, and Alan Taylor.
+It didn't hurt that the Cougars added freshman Greg Kite either.
 There was a lot of excitement about this group of Cougars.
 Sophomores Durrant and Roberts were selected to play for a USA All-Star team and played in China over the summer.
 You know about Ainge, he was playing baseball on the Toronto Blue Jays that summer.
-The steady seniors Scott Runia and Alan Taylor returned as 2nd team All-WAC selections to round out this team with 4 future NBA players on it.
+The steady seniors Runia and Taylor returned as 2nd-team All-WAC selections to round out this team with four future NBA players on it.
 The Marriott Center's season tickets were sold out in anticipation.

-Alan Taylor's senior season, he averaged 12.5 points per game and 10.9 rebounds per game.
+In Alan Taylor's senior season, he averaged 12.5 points and 10.9 rebounds per game.
 He was big, strong, tough, unselfish, and loyal to his teammates.
 He was selected as the 1st Team All-WAC Center.
 He and Ainge were the only players on this stacked team to earn All-Conference honors that season.
 Not Roberts, Kite, Durrant, or Runia.
 Alan Taylor.
-His team earned their 2nd consecutive WAC Championship en route to a 24-5 record (best in school history at that point) and a #3 seed at the NCAA tournament.
+His team earned its second consecutive WAC Championship en route to a 24-5 record (best in school history at that point) and a #3 seed in the NCAA tournament.
 Only the 2010-11 Cougars have ever earned that high of a seed in the tournament.

-The Cougars received a 1st round bye from the round of 64.
-6-seeded Larry Nance-led Clemson eked out a win over Utah State and were set to take on BYU in the round of 32 in a game at the Dee Events Center in Ogden.
+The Cougars received a first-round bye from the round of 64.
+Sixth-seeded and Larry Nance-led Clemson eked out a win over Utah State and were set to take on BYU in the round of 32 in a game at the Dee Events Center in Ogden.

 Alan Taylor scored 11.7 ppg and grabbed 8.4 rpg in his career.
 For comparison: